fastify/fastify/docs/Hooks.md

 })

 fastify.addHook('onRegister', (instance) => {
-  // create a new array from the old one
+  // Create a new array from the old one
   // but without keeping the reference
   // allowing the user to have encapsulated
   // instances of the `data` property